On the Robustness of Second-Price Auctions in Prior-Independent Mechanism Design: Introduction

 Here, we focus on dominant strategy incentive compatible mechanisms.
 This is also motivated by the fact that buyers often have limited aggregate information about the market.
 We refer the reader to \cite{ChungEly07} for a formal justification for this assumption.
 Other works make different assumptions about the buyers.
 For example, \cite{BoseOzdenorenPape06,ChiesaMicaliZhu15-knightian-vickrey} assume that the buyers have ambiguity sets about the valuations or distributions of other buyers.

 Robustness has received significant attention in the mechanism design and contracting literatures and we refer the reader to the recent survey \citep{Carroll19-robust-survey}.
-We highlight here that a different form of robustness is often also studied: robustness to the information structure such as higher order beliefs and type spaces; see, e.g., \cite{BergemannMorris05-robust-md-ecta}. \cite{Che22} studies optimal auction design with mean constraints that is robust in this sense.
-Interestingly, an optimal mechanism in this case has a similar form as the one we obtain, a second-price auction with random reserve, but his results are not comparable to ours.
+We highlight here that a different form of robustness is often also studied: robustness to the information structure such as higher order beliefs and type spaces; see, e.g., \cite{BergemannMorris05-robust-md-ecta}.
+The concurrent work of \cite{Che22} studies optimal auction design with mean constraints that is robust in this sense.
+In particular, he considers the class of \textit{arbitrary} (not necessarily i.i.d.) distributions with bounded support and known marginal means, and the objective is maximin revenue (no benchmark).
+Most importantly, the seller is allowed to use \textit{any} mechanism, that is not necessarily DSIC, and the solution concept is Bayes-Nash equilibrium rather than dominant strategy equilibrium.
+The calculation of Bayes-Nash equilibrium involves not just the valuation distribution itself, but also the \textit{information structure}, i.e., who knows what, and who knows about who knows what, and so on (higher order beliefs). \cite{Che22} assumes that Nature, apart from adversarially selecting a distribution from a distribution class, also adversarially selects an information structure as well.
+He first restricts the mechanism class to SPA and characterizes an optimal distribution of reserve prices.
+He then shows that the SPA is optimal among a broader class of mechanisms he calls ``competitive'' but it remains open to show whether a SPA is optimal among all mechanisms.

 Lastly, there are also works on optimal robust mechanisms for selling multiple goods under various objectives and knowledge assumptions; see, e.g., \cite{Carroll17-robust-screening,CheZhong21}.